LLNL/maestro_sheetmusic/multidimensional_sampling/README.md

 # Multidimensional sampling using scisample

-This repo demonstrates a pgen script for `maestrowf` that implements several multidimensional sampling methods which are driven by simple yaml specifications included in the env/variables section of any maestro specification file.
-This yaml specification is a nested list named `SAMPLE_DICTIONARY`, and this repo contains several examples.
+This repo contains several yaml specifications that implement multidimensional sampling methods from the `scisample` package.
+The sampling parameters are defined in the env/variables section of a given maestro specification.
+This yaml specification is a nested list named `SAMPLE_DICTIONARY`.

 It requires the [`scisample` package](https://github.com/LLNL/scisample) to be installed.
+The `scisample` provides a `pgen_scisample.py` script that can be easily used with maestro with "--pgen \`which pgen_scisample.py\`".
 Some sampling methods require additional packages to be installed.
 The `best_candidate` method requires `pandas`, `numpy`, and `scipy`.